 In 1991 he took a call from Mark Knopfler that led to playing on The Notting Hillbillies album and eventually with Dire Straits, touring the world and recording On Every Street with them.

-In recent years, besides his busy studio schedule, Franklin is a member of Vince Gill’s touring band and holds down the pedal steel seat with the Time Jumpers who showcase Western Swing and classic Country every Monday night at a local Nashville club.
+In recent years, besides his busy studio schedule, Franklin is a member of Chris Stapleton's touring band and holds down the pedal steel seat with the Time Jumpers who showcase Western Swing and classic Country every Monday night at a local Nashville club.

 During Franklin's extraordinary career he has won many awards.
 In both 1999 and 2000 he was nominated for the Country Music Association's Musician of the Year award.